 - Sugar: 11

-If you’d like a lower-carb version of these brownies, use a non-calorie sweetener, like Swerve.
+If you’d like a lower-carb version, use a sugar-free sweetener, like Swerve.
 I’ve used it in several of my sweet treats, and in moderation, it tastes fine.

-- Preheat oven to 350F.
-Spray an 8X8″ square baking pan with a light coating of vegetable spray.
+- Preheat oven to 350°F/175°C. Spray a 9×9 inch square baking pan with a light coating of vegetable spray.

 - In a mixing bowl, stir together the vegan butter and sugar.
 Stir in the chia seeds, yogurt, and almond milk.

-- Add oats to a food processor or blender and pulse until a flour forms.
+- Add oats to a food processor or blender and pulse until a coarse flour forms.
 Add the oat flour along with the cocoa powder and baking powder in with the chocolate mixture.
 Stir until just combined.
-Do not overmix.

-- Spread the batter into prepared pan.
-Bake for 20 – 24 minutes.
+- Spread the batter into the prepared pan.
+Bake for 20 to 24 minutes.

 Celebrate National Chocolate Brownie Day

-There truly is a day for every recipe, and today is no exception!
-We’re celebration National Chocolate Brownie Day here and would love for you to participate.
-I collaborated with some of my favorite food blog friends to provide you a big batch of recipes to choose from!
+To celebrate National Chocolate Brownie Day, I collaborated with some of my favorite food blog friends to provide you a big batch of recipes to choose from.

-Please note, not all of these recipe are vegan.
-Some may not even be vegetarian.
-If you see a recipe you like and you want help in veganizing it, be sure and let me know.
-I’m happy to be of service! 🙂
+Please note, some of these recipes are not vegan.
+If you see a recipe you like let me know if you want help veganizing it.

 National Chocolate Brownie Day Recipes